oracle/terraform-provider-oci/website/docs/d/data_safe_security_assessment_findings.html.markdown

 * `references` - (Optional) An optional filter to return only findings containing the specified reference.
 * `security_assessment_id` - (Required) The OCID of the security assessment.
 * `severity` - (Optional) A filter to return only findings of a particular risk level.
+* `state` - (Optional) A filter to return only the findings that match the specified lifecycle states.

 ## Attributes Reference